Trusted WordPress tutorials, when you need them most.

 What Is a Web Server?

-A web server is a computer that stores and shares websites with people on the internet.
+A web server is a computer that stores and shares websites with people online.

-You can think of it like a librarian who keeps websites neatly organized and gives them to anyone who requests them so that they can see the information on their computer or phone.
+Think of it like a librarian who organizes websites and gives them to anyone who asks so they can view the site on their device.

 What Makes Up the Size of a Web Server?